dadi/queue/readme.md

 ## Workers

-A worker receives 3 parameters:
+A worker should export a function that receives 3 parameters:

 * `req`
   * `message` : The full message